johnnynotsolucky/upcake/README.md

   file, prepend the value with "@".
 Available in the template context in the `user` property.
 - `--connect-timeout` - Maximum time allowed for connection
 - `-c`, `--config-file` - Path to the request config file.
 Defaults to "Upcakefile.yaml".
-Is required unless `--url` is set.
+Required if `--url` is not set.
 - `-u`, `--url` - Run default assertions against a URL.
 Will use the default request config.
-Is required unless `--config-file` is set.
+Required if `--config-file` is not set.
+- `-X`, `--request-method` - Specify request method to use.
+Used in conjunction with `--url`.
+Defaults to "GET".
+- `-H`, `--header` - Pass custom headers to server.
+Used in conjunction with `--url`.
+- `--status-code` - Verify the response code.
+Used in conjunction with `--url`.
+  Defaults to 200.

 **Note:** Configuration set from the command line will override configuration for that property set in the Upcakefile.